 Are you applying for a paid position?2 - Are you attending a school trip that lasts 3 or more days?3 -Have you lived anywhere else, besides the state of Pennsylvania, in the past 10 years?B. If you answered YES to any of the 3 questions above you need to apply for your Federal Criminal HistoryBackground Check - Act 114.
 The cost of this clearance is $22.60 and can be obtained here:

 To help facilitate the correct form, volunteers and potential employees should use the following codes:

-The code for volunteers is 1KG6Y3Applicants will need to visit a fingerprint scanning center, the nearest to Neshaminy are in Fairless Hills and Bensalem.6 - Apply for your Child Abuse History Clearance - Act 151, There is no cost for this clearance.This clearance requires you to create a new account.
+The Service Code is 1KG6ZJApplicants will need to visit a fingerprint scanning center, the nearest to Neshaminy are in Fairless Hills and Bensalem.6 - Apply for your Child Abuse History Clearance - Act 151, There is no cost for this clearance.This clearance requires you to create a new account.
 After you create your new account you should have the following information readily available to help you complete your application: